Ogjerry/Sophia/docs/Roderick_Chisholm.md

 Chisholm acknowledges the force of Gettier’s challenge and its implications for the traditional analysis.
 In response, he proposes revisions to his framework, including the possibility of adding a fourth condition to address the gap revealed by Gettier cases.
 This additional condition would account for the reliability or non-defectiveness of the justification, ensuring that knowledge cannot arise from accidental truths supported by flawed evidence.

-## The Nature of Persons and Critique of Materialism [Ontology] [Phil_of_mind]
+## The Nature of Persons and Critique of Materialism [ontology] [philosophy_of_mind]
 Chisholm’s contributions to metaphysics center on the nature of persons and his critique of materialist conceptions of human identity.
 He defends a view of the self as a unified and persistent entity, rejecting reductionist accounts of personal identity.
 Through his distinctions between independent and dependent beings, Chisholm develops a framework that emphasizes the irreducibility of the self to purely material or physical terms.

 On the nature of persons, Chisholm rejects the bundle theory of personal identity, famously associated with David Hume, which posits that a person is nothing more than a collection of discrete mental states and impressions held together by causal or psychological relations.
 Instead, Chisholm argues for the persistence of a unified self—an enduring subject of experiences that exists independently of the states it undergoes.
 For Chisholm, the self is not a composite of its properties or experiences but an entity with an ontological status that persists through time.

 To articulate this, Chisholm distinguishes between two types of entities:

-1. Ens per se: Self-standing entities that exist independently of other things.
+1. *Ens per se*: Self-standing entities that exist independently of other things.
 The self, in Chisholm’s view, falls into this category as it is not contingent on other entities for its existence.
-2. Ens per alio: Dependent entities whose existence relies on other entities.
+2. *Ens per alio*: Dependent entities whose existence relies on other entities.
 Examples include properties or states that are contingent on a subject or object to which they belong.

 By situating persons as ens per se, Chisholm affirms their status as fundamental entities, not reducible to aggregates of dependent properties or states.